evolentDelight/Task-Tracker-CLI/README.md

 For this to work, you must have NodeJS.
 First, download NodeJS from their website.

-## Download the main application files and Link the Application
+## Download the Main Application Files and Link the Application

 1. Download the main application files
 2. And place them anywhere on your computer